All Episodes

 I know that the people at the Milwaukee Journal Sentinel listen to this program.

-There are several reporters there that have written about this program, and I'm going to tell you, you people are doing one of the greatest services that we could hope to have done.
+And I'm going to tell you, you people are doing one of the greatest services that we could hope to have done.

 You are cracking up right along with the rest of the left.

-You will go out and you'll write stories about Bill Clinton as the first black president, and you will think that you are being brilliant, and you will think that you're being clever.
+You will go out and you'll write stories about Bill Clinton as the first black president and you will think that you are being brilliant and you will think that you're being clever.

-You take an African American, Clarence Thomas, and you say he's not black, he doesn't qualify because he doesn't represent the views of the blacks in this country.
+He doesn't qualify because he doesn't represent the views of the blacks in this country.

 How would you know in Milwaukee?

-How would you know what the vast majority you were making assumptions here, but beyond that?
+How would you know what the vast majority, you are making assumptions here, but beyond that, where did you people go to school?

 Who taught you that the Supreme Court is supposed to represent the diversity of the population?